Betarena/boilerplate/sveltekit/README.md

 ```

 > [!NOTE]
+> **REASON:**
+>
+> (1) Leads to bad coding structure, which directly affects respective file structure and (2) is difficult to track data dependency when making changes or maintaining code.
+>
-> REASON: Leads to bad coding structure and difficult to track data dependency. **ALWAYS** draw from a (1) store or (2) independent data access for such components that would otherwise depend on each other to pass along data.
+> **ALWAYS, ALWAYS** extract from an: (1) independent store or (2) an alternative data access module for such components, that would otherwise depend on each other to pass along data.